doltonfernandes/Jetpack_Joyride_Terminal/README.md

-##DASS Assignment-1

-Developer : Dolton Fernandes
-Roll No : 2018111007

 ##1.
 Rules of the game

-	1) Game runs for a fixed amount of time which when exceeded make you lose the game
+	1) Game runs for a fixed amount of time which when exceeded makes you lose the game
 	2) Many coins come on the way which when collected fetches you 5pts
 	3) Kill enemies or obstacles to gain 2pts
 	4) You get 3 lives